Sha Fei: Wartime activities

-Soon after his Lu Xun images earned him national fame, the Second Sino-Japanese War broke out in 1937 and Sha Fei joined the Communist resistance in northern China.
+Soon after his Lu Xun's images earned him national fame, the Second Sino-Japanese War broke out in 1937 and Sha Fei joined the Communist resistance in northern China.
 He went to the battlefront and photographed the Battle of Pingxingguan in September.
 The following month he formally enlisted in the Eighth Route Army, which established a resistance base in the Jin-Cha-Ji (Shanxi-Chahar-Hebei) border region.
 In November, he was made head of the editorial department of the base's propaganda bureau.
 He was also appointed head of the Resistance Daily Press (Kangdi Baoshe (抗敌报社)), the predecessor of the People's Daily, and covered the battles of the Eighth Route Army.
 He founded the Jin-Cha-Ji Pictorial (Jin-Cha-Ji Huabao (晋察冀画报)), which first appeared on July 7, 1942.

 He took thousands of photographs of battle scenes, Japanese brutality, common people caught in hard circumstances, high communist leaders, and foreign visitors.
 More than 200 were published.
 He also ran classes to train a cohort of photojournalists.
 In 1938, Canadian doctor Norman Bethune went to Yan'an, the communist headquarters.
 Sha Fei befriended Bethune and took many photos of him.
 Bethune bequeathed his camera to Sha Fei when he died in 1939.

 After contracting tuberculosis, Sha Fei was sent to Shijiazhuang in May 1948 to be treated at the Norman Bethune Hospital.
 He was also suffering from mental illness after years of highly stressful work in the war zone.
 On December 15, 1949, he shot to death a Japanese doctor involved in his treatment.
 He was convicted of murder and executed two months later, at the age of 37.

 Because he was executed for murder, Sha Fei's story was suppressed in China.
 In 1986, his family appealed the verdict and a military court reinstated his Party membership.